ARCTraining/hpc2-software/book/course/conda.md

 Sometimes this level of detail should be included to ensure maximum reproduciblity of a project, when looking to validate results, but it's important to also balance being able to allow people to reproduce your work on other systems.

-## Using conda to install packages
+## Using Conda to install packages

 With the Conda command line tool searching for and installing packages is can be performed with the following subcommands:
 - `conda search`